tenfourseven/Zodiac-Icon-Set/README.md

 # Zodiac-Icon-Set
-A set of astrological icons based on circles
+A set of astrological icons based on circles.

 The icons are available as PNG and SVG files.